DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/propertiesPanel/tabs/commands.md

 Lists commands in a tab.

 ---
-You can populate a tab with commands or with groups of commands.
-When the [groups](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/propertiesPanel/tabs/groups/) option is specified, the **commands** option is not in effect.
+Use the [groups](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/propertiesPanel/tabs/groups/) option to group commands in the tab.
+Note, if the [groups](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/propertiesPanel/tabs/groups/) option is specified, the **commands** option is not in effect.